Pulover/PuloversMacroCreator/Documentation/Variables.md

 > % MyArray.5

-You can access the number of items inside the array using the MaxIndex() method in the Variables Assignment window when the "Expression" option is checked:
+You can access the number of items inside the array using the Length() method in the Variables Assignment window when the "Expression" option is checked:

 > MyArray := [10,20,30]                 ; Assign an array inside
 > ArrayCount := MyArray.MaxIndex()      ; Returns 3
 > ArrayCount := MyArray.MaxIndex() + 1  ; Returns 4

-You can also get a reference to MaxIndex inside a Dynamic References, but you cannot combine it with other expressions such as Array.MaxIndex + 1.
+You can also get a reference to MaxIndex inside a Dynamic References:

-> % MyArray.MaxIndex()  ; Inside any command, but without math operations.
+> % MyArray.MaxIndex()  ; Inside any command.

 A [For-Loop](Commands/For_Loop.html) can be used to retrieve the values one by one (an example is included in the link below).